EnterpriseDB/tpa/RELNOTES.md

 - Add `bdr_camo_use_raft_for_local_mode: [true|false]` setting to
   configure the RAFT fallback mode for CAMO pairs in BDR 4.1 (only)

+- Install edb-pgd-cli and edb-bdr-utilities packages by default on all BDR (4.1 and above only) instances

 ### Bugfixes

 - Check that TPA_2Q_SUBSCRIPTION_TOKEN is set when needed